Low-level laser therapy: Musculoskeletal

 Evidence does not support a benefit in delayed-onset muscle soreness.
 It may be useful for muscle pain and injuries.
 A 2008 Cochrane Library review concluded that LLLT has insufficient evidence for treatment of nonspecific low back pain, a finding echoed in a 2010 review of chronic low back pain.
 A 2015 review found benefit in nonspecific chronic low-back pain.
 LLLT may be useful in the treatment of both acute and chronic neck pain.
 In 2013, however, a systematic review and meta-analysis of LLLT for neck pain indicated that the benefit was not of significant importance and that the evidence had a high risk of bias.
+In a study testing the efficacy of low-level laser therapy treating plantar fasciitis found that LLLT significantly reduces pain in lower extremity tendinopathy and plantar fasciitis in the short and medium terms.
+The same study also stated that while comparing the effect of LLLT to that of therapeutic ultrasound in persons with patellar tendinopathy, and they found a statistically significant effect in favour of LLLT, both on pain reduction and function.

 There are tentative data that LLLT is useful in the short-term treatment of pain caused by rheumatoid arthritis, and possibly chronic joint disorders.
+Research that compared the effects of LLLT against other treatments, sham treatments, or no treatment at all, and randomized adult patients with rheumatoid arthritis to receive it were considered.
+These outcomes included pain, functional capacity, adverse events, inflammation, disease activity, range of motion, stiffness in the morning, muscle strength, and quality of life.
+The findings indicate that the differences between utilizing a sham and an infrared laser may be negligible or nonexistent in terms of pain, stiffness in the morning, grip strength, functional ability, inflammation, range of motion, disease activity, and side events.
+It was also discovered that the data about the effects of laser acupuncture against reflexology in terms of functional ability, quality of life, and inflammation is quite hazy, and about the effects of red laser versus sham in terms of pain, morning stiffness, and side events.
+The usefulness of red laser, laser acupuncture, and reflexology in the treatment of RA patients is not well enough demonstrated.
 A 2019 systematic review and meta-analysis found evidence for pain reduction in osteoarthritis.
 While it does not appear to improve pain in temporomandibular disorders, it may improve function.

 There is tentative evidence of benefit in tendinopathy.
 A 2014 review found benefit in shoulder tendinopathy.
 A 2014 Cochrane review found tentative evidence that it may help in frozen shoulders.